astrotars/stream-flutter-encrypted-chat/README.md

 ![](images/login.png)

-This simple form takes an arbitary user name and logs that user in (the backend will create them if necessary).
+This simple form takes an arbitary user name and logs that user in (the backend will create the user and register them with Stream/Virgil if necessary).
 We set this up in `main.dart`:

 ```dart
 // flutter/lib/main.dart:29